spacetimeengineer/mupy/README.md

 # Generating Output
-Upon pressing 'enter' by the mucli commmand line tool or running a workspace with workspace.run() inside a scipt will generate a workspace directory.
+Upon pressing 'enter' by the mucli commmand line tool or running a workspace with workspace.run() inside a scipt will generate a workspace directory an this will be the entrypoint for your IP.

+## Generated Workspace Directory

 ## Running openscad